Mattie Lurin Hammack - News Break

 Mattie Lurin Hammack

-Mattie Lurin Hammack, 93, of Owensboro, died Sunday, June 20, 2021, in the care of Hospice of Western Kentucky after a long stay at Wellington Parc.
-Born Jan.
-18, 1928, in Muhlenberg County, she was the daughter of the late James and Birchie Nixon.
-Mattie was a loving mother and wife of 63 years to Louis Edward Hammack, who passed in 2017.
+Mattie Lurin Hammack, 93, of Owensboro, died June 20, 2021, in the care of Hospice of Western Kentucky after a long stay at Wellington Parc.
+Born Jan.18, 1928, in Muhlenberg County, she was the daughter of the late James and Birchie Nixon.
+Mattie was a loving mother and wife of 63 years to Louis Edward Hammack who passed in 2017.
 She graduated from Owensboro High School.
-Mattie began work at South Central Bell as a switchboard operator and later as an executive secretary.
+Mattie began work at South Central Bell as a switchboard operator and later an executive secretary.
 She retired after working for 40 years.
-Her work ethic and simple life were amazing as she was constantly providing and sacrificing for her family.
-She had a great sense of humor and would laugh at things just weeks before her stroke on June 11.www.messenger-inquirer.com
+Her work ethic and simple life was amazing as she was constantly providing and sacrificing for her family.
+She had a great sense of humor and would laugh at things just weeks before her stroke on June 11th.www.messenger-inquirer.com